 Half of artificial intelligence projects fail for one in four companies, according to International Data Corporation (IDC) research involving 2,473 organizations that are using AI.

-Ayeli works in the office of Toyota’s CIO, where she evaluates prospective AI projects for funding based on considerations including risk, finance, software licensing, and legal.
+Ayeli works in the office of Toyota’s CIO, where she evaluates prospective projects on considerations including software licensing, financial risk, and legal rights.
+She also has worked on AI projects in a prior role at Deloitte.
 “I’ve seen AI fail in three phases in the process: early, midway, and later stage,” she said.
 Here are the problems she said she typically sees during each of these stages.

 Early Stage: Managing leadership’s expectations